htmw/CS691-Summer2026-Team1/database/database_design_decisions.md

 Backend and AI Integration
 - The DynamoDB database serves as the data layer for the backend and AI/optimization components.
 - The backend will retrieve and update data in DynamoDB based on application requests.
-- The AI/optimization component interprets the student's request and converts it into structured request for data retrieval from DynamoDB.
+- The AI/optimization component interprets the student's request and transcript to converts it into structured request for data retrieval from DynamoDB.
 The results can be returned to the backend and stored in DynamoDB.
 - The database is responsible for storing and providing the data required by these components, while the backend and AI/optimization components handle application logic and schedule generation.